-There are no Australian noir feature films.
+There is no Australian noir feature film.
 Noir films were made in the USA 1940-1959, a period during which almost no feature films were made in Australia.

 To qualify as "true" noir, a film must contain most or all of the following:

 Required: Dark, shadowy, contrasty images filmed in black and white (a contribution of German Expressionism) -- often at night and usually in a gritty urban setting